Binary Black Hole Waveforms from High-Resolution GR-Athena++ Simulations: Results

 is minimized.
 In \eq{eq:phasing}, $\phi_{h_1}, \phi_{h_2}$ are the $(\ell, m) = (2,2)$ \ac{gw} phases of the two waveforms $(h_1,h_2)$ to be compared and $(t_i, t_f)$ specify the time window over which the minimization is performed.
 We place the time window after the junk radiation.

 We summarize the results of the convergence study as well as the error analyses, for both amplitude and phase of the (2,2) mode, in \fig{fig:err_budget_cce_h_from_psi4}.
-We show the error from different sources: the \pit{} resolution $err_{\mrm{PIT}}(N^{-p})$, the extraction radius $err_{\mrm{PIT}}(R^{-p})$, and the \gra{} resolution $err_{\mrm{GRA}}(N^{-p})$, where $p$ denotes the convergence order.
+Specifically, using \eq{eq:trunc_error}, we estimate the magnitude of the leading order error term, expanded in \pit's resolutions, at the highest resolution of \pit{} run; we denote this error as $err_{\mrm{PIT}}(N^{-p})$, where $p$ shows the convergence order.
+Similarly, we denote the error due to radius extraction at $R=50$ as $err_{\mrm{PIT}}(R^{-p})$, and, the error due to \gra's resolutions, at the highest resolution run of \gra, as $err_{\mrm{GRA}}(N^{-p})$.
 Additionally, we represent the total error with a solid blue line.
 This total error is calculated as the quadrature sum of the individual errors.

 In \fig{fig:err_budget_cce_h_from_psi4}, we observe that the \pit{} resolution error for the phase, denoted as $err_{\mrm{PIT}}(N^{-p})$, is the smallest error among various sources of error for all mass ratios except $q=1$.
 For amplitude, $err_{\mrm{PIT}}(N^{-p})$ is smallest only for mass ratios $q=3$ and $q=4$.
 The phase error shows a slight increase as we approach the merger, ranging from $(10^{-5},\sim 10^{-3})$ for different mass ratios.
 In contrast, the error in amplitude remains relatively constant for $q=$ 2, 3, and 4 cases, and it is slightly increasing only for $q=1$.
 The range of this error is in $(10^{-4},\sim 5\times 10^{-2})$.
+The observed convergence, with respect to the \pit{}'s resolution, suggests $err_{\mrm{PIT}}(N^{-p})$ decreases as the resolution increases.
+For instance, \rf{Barkett:2019uae} finds a maximum error of $\sim 10^{-6}$ in a bouncing \ac{BH} system when the resolution of $900\times 900 \times 900$ was used in \pit.